Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsection{Data-Dependent (Supervised) Projection Methods}

-In Section \ref{sec:ch2_lsh} and Sections \ref{sec:ch2_independent_projection}--\ref{sec:ch2_dependent_projection}, we reviewed representative data-independent and unsupervised data-dependent hashing models.
-Data-independent approaches preserve fixed similarity measures, such as cosine or kernel similarity, that are not data-adaptive and therefore often fail to align with user-defined similarity notions across diverse tasks.
-Unsupervised data-dependent models, in contrast, assume that discriminative hashcodes can be derived from projections that capture maximal variance in the input space.
-This assumption is problematic in practice: variance does not always distinguish between semantically different data-points, particularly in real-world image datasets collected “in the wild,” where quality, resolution, and topic vary widely.
-The well-known \emph{semantic gap} in computer vision highlights this mismatch between low-level image features (e.g., GIST, SIFT) and the high-level semantic concepts they are intended to represent \cite{Smeulders00}.
-Bridging this gap remains a central challenge in object recognition and image annotation \cite{Moran15a}, as well as in the broader task of image retrieval.
+We have so far reviewed representative data-independent and unsupervised data-dependent hashing models.
+Data-independent approaches preserve fixed similarity measures, such as cosine or kernel similarity.
+These measures are not data-adaptive and therefore often fail to align with user-defined similarity notions across diverse tasks.
+Unsupervised data-dependent models instead assume that discriminative hashcodes can be derived from projections that capture maximal variance in the input space.
+This assumption is problematic in practice: variance does not always distinguish between semantically different data-points.\longonly{ The problem is acute in real-world image datasets collected ``in the wild,'' where quality, resolution, and topic vary widely.
+The well-known \emph{semantic gap} in computer vision names this mismatch between low-level image features (e.g., GIST, SIFT) and the high-level semantic concepts they are intended to represent~\cite{Smeulders00}.
+Bridging this gap remains a central challenge in object recognition and image annotation~\cite{Moran15a}, as well as in the broader task of image retrieval.}